Reserving a Time Frame

 Short talks based around a particular topic involving our exhibits or specimens from our research collections.

-Examples: Biodiversity (all ages), Endangered Species (all ages), Mammals (all ages), Amphibians & Reptiles (all ages), Fish (all ages), Birds (all ages), Food Webs (upper elementary), Research & Discoveries at the LSUMNS (middle & high school), LSU Indian Mounds (all ages), or a customized program.
+Examples: Biodiversity (all ages), Mammals (all ages), Amphibians & Reptiles (all ages), Fish (all ages), Birds (all ages), Food Webs (upper elementary), Research & Discoveries at the LSUMNS (middle & high school), LSU Indian Mounds (all ages), or a customized program.

 - Scavenger Hunt